jmcastellanojimenez/Rust-Learning-Guides/RustCoreConcepts.md

 let read_only = &data;       // immutable reference
 let can_modify = &mut data;  // mutable reference (if data was mut)
 ```
+💡 At any given moment, you can have EITHER:
 ```
-- The Actual Rule:
-At any given moment, you can have EITHER:

 · Multiple immutable references (&data), OR

 · Exactly one mutable reference (&mut data)